troy896/magisk-files/note.md

-## Magisk 31b7e39f-delta by HuskyDG
+## Magisk b2f9608b-delta by HuskyDG

 ### What is new?

-- Update addon.d script
+- Update MagiskHide, decrease the chance of facing the problem that root detection is performed before MagiskHide handles it

 ### Diffs to official Magisk